-Created in 1962, SEMAE is the french interprofessional organisation for seeds and seedlings.
+Created in 1962, SEMAE is the French interprofessional organization for seeds and seedlings.

 It is consisted of 238 returned members divided into 5 colleges representing variety breeders, seed growers, seed producers, distributors and seed users.
-Production conditions, seed marketing, climate change « and many other topics are discussed within SEMAE in order to come up with useful suggestions. useful suggestions.
+Production conditions, seed marketing, climate change many other topics are discussed within SEMAE in order to come up with useful suggestions.

 The interprofessional activity is organized through 9 sections defined by type of plants (straw cereals, corn and sorghum, forage and turf species, vegetables and flowers, industrial beet and chicory, seed potatoes, oilseeds, flax and hemp).